open-innovations/bradford-2025/src/glossary/term/community-led-arts-projects.md

 Examples include

-* Magic Waiting
+* Our Patch
 * _Give Bradford_ grants
-* Do your thing micro awards
+* 'Do your thing' micro awards

 This does not include: